Thraetaona/Oxidized-Skies/README.md

 ---

-1-This also Applies to Chromium based Browsers Provided that they have Not disabled Anything.
+<sub>1-This also Applies to Chromium based Browsers Provided that they have Not disabled Anything.</sub>

-2-Although Minimum Browser version's should generally work, they might however, not perform as good as the newer ones and will possibly lose their support once a new feature gets added.
+<sub>2-Although Minimum Browser version's should generally work, they might however, not perform as good as the newer ones and will possibly lose their support once a new feature gets added.</sub>

 ---